 Failure to submit a complete application by the submission deadline will result in the application being rejected by Grants.gov.
 An electronic application cannot be submitted through Grants.gov unless all required fields on all required forms are completed.
-Failure to submit other documents or information by the deadline, which does not result in the rejection of an application by Grants.gov, may affect an applicant's overall score.

 V. Application Review Information